mjolsen-sw/aws-cruddur/README.md

   - Currently, to message a user that you haven't messaged before you need to manually use the route `/messages/new/{handle}'.
 Could implement a way to navigate to this page.
 - [ ] Upload Banner Pipeline
   - Would be practically identical to the avatar upload pipeline.
-- [ ] Clean up User Profile Form
-  - Add the ability to upload a banner.
-  - Update the upload avatar button to be more explicit.
 - [ ] Unit Tests
   - No testing, outside of manual testing, were used in this bootcamp.
 Could implement unit tests for both the backend and frontend.
 These could be leveraged by CI/CD pipelines (CodePipeline and GitHub Actions respectively).
-- [x] 'Search Cruddur' - **COMPLETED**
-  - ~~I'm assuming this would be a simple activity search function.~~
-    - ~~Could do a basic implementation the returns a flat list of activities that contain what is searched (dumb search).~~
-    - ~~Would benefit to have replies linking to the activity their replying to.~~
-  - Simple search given no pagination.
-Filtered activities in HomeFeedPage and UserFeedPage while filtered replies in ActivitiyShowPage.
 - [ ] Trending
   - Would require some form of machine learning which is outside the scope of what I wanted from this project, making it highly unlikely to be implemented.
 Also, have messages deleted consistently would provide a potential challenge to the models.
 - [ ] Suggested Users